 Fall bills are posted to student Webcat accounts in mid-July and are due in early August.
-Spring semester bills are posted in mid-November and are due in early December.
+Spring semester bills are posted in mid-December and are due in early January.
 Payments must be received by published due dates.

 Students who register for fewer than 12 credits will be charged per credit hour.
 A $20 registration fee will also be added for part-time students.